Hospitals turn to artificial intelligence to help with an age-old problem: Doctors’ poor bedside manners

 Virti baked in speech, body language and mannerisms that mimic those held by real people, the company says.
 Still, computer-generated humans come with limitations.
 It’s hard to replicate human attitudes or the way individuals respond to pain and illness.
 Human patients don’t always give doctors the information they need to make an accurate diagnosis, and sometimes, real-life patients aren’t able to say much at all.

-The medical training platform celebrated a soft launch last year when many non-essential medical clinics were on pause globally in the face of the rapidly spreading coronavirus.
-The AI software arrived just in time for Jack Boulter, a Exeter, England-based musculoskeletal podiatrist, to toy with it under lockdown.
+The medical training platform celebrated a soft launch last year when many nonessential medical clinics were on pause globally in the face of the rapidly spreading coronavirus.
+The AI software arrived just in time for Jack Boulter, an Exeter, England-based musculoskeletal podiatrist, to toy with it under lockdown.

 After Boulter’s job at a private practice temporarily shuttered, the bone injury specialist signed up for Virti’s free trial.
 He preferred the role-playing on his smartphone but also went back and forth with the virtual patient on his Mac.
-He later extended his access to the service and demoed it with colleagues via Zoom.
+He later extended his access to the service and demonstrated it with colleagues via Zoom.

-"I was looking for kind of some professional development stuff to keep me occupied," Boulter said.
-"After suddenly having a few months off, it's easy to get a little bit rusty.
+“I was looking for kind of some professional development stuff to keep me occupied,” Boulter said.
+“After suddenly having a few months off, it’s easy to get a little bit rusty.”

-Virtual patients are meant to combat other dilemmas weighing down the healthcare industry.
+Virtual patients are meant to combat other dilemmas weighing down the health-care industry.

 The software was designed to train against implicit bias, which occurs when staff make unconscious assumptions about a person who walks in.
 The judgments may be well-intended but can also taint diagnoses.